measurement-kit/measurement-kit/doc/api/report.md

 # DESCRIPTION

-The `report` library contains code to manage tests results.
+The `report` module contains code to manage tests results.

 # HISTORY

-The `report` library appeared in MeasurementKit 0.2.0.
+The `report` module appeared in MeasurementKit 0.2.0.